sharmavins23/dca-backtests/README.md

 the end of the several-year run, which strategy gains the most net worth?

 Gains are aggregated and tested on a variety of differing strategies.
-All prices for buying and selling shares are based on the market's adjusted close value.
+All prices for buying and selling shares are based on the market's close value.

 ## Can I make one?